pachyderm/pachyderm/doc/managing_pachyderm/deploy_troubleshooting.md

 #### Symptom

-When running `aws.sh` one shot script or otherwise deploying Pachyderm, you will see:
+When running `aws.sh` or otherwise deploying with `kops`, you will see:

 ```
 W0426 17:28:10.435315   26463 executor.go:109] error running task "VPC/5120cf0c-pachydermcluster.kubernetes.com" (3s remaining to succeed): error creating VPC: VpcLimitExceeded: The  maximum number of VPCs has been reached.